 Home health care includes medical and non-medical assistance in your own home.
 For instance, bathing assistance and performing simple chores around the home like washing dishes may be provided by home health care providers.
 Just don't ask them to repair your ceiling fan.

 For good reason, home health care is an option that's on the rise and is expected to keep growing.
-Thanks to the Chronic Care Act of 2017, the Centers for Medicare & Medicaid Services (CMS) has authorized expanding some home health care coverage in 2020 via Medicare Advantage plans - a good step if you or your parents will need these services.
+Thanks to the Chronic Care Act of 2017, the Centers for Medicare & Medicaid Services (CMS) has authorized expanding some home health care coverage via Medicare Advantage plans - a good step if you or your parents will need these services.

 Ask your parents to move in